Name: Mady Lacaprucia and McKenzie Stuetzel Date: 11/28/17

 Experiment Goal: To see how a higher mesh count and a thicker layer of emulsion will affect our print.

 Plate Preparation: We first printed out a new positive using different bitmap settings.
 We learned that when bitmapping for silkscreen, you should find the correct frequency by taking the mesh count and dividing by 5.
 Therefore, since we are using a silkscreen 200 mesh, the frequency we used was 40.
 We also learned that 22.5 is an ideal angle to use, as it is halfway between 0 and 45 and will create less of a moiré effect.

-Print: We printed this plate using Gamblin Bone Black mixed with burnt plate oil on Hahnemuhle Copper Warm White on the Praga press with a pusher and a catcher.
-Press set at medium pressure.
+Printing: We printed these plates using Gamblin Bone Black ink mixed with burnt plate oil on Hahnemuhle Copper Warm White on a Praga press with a pusher and a catcher.